catalystneuro/surmeier-lab-to-nwb/src/surmeier_lab_to_nwb/zhai2025/conversion_notes.md

 ### Some glossary for better reading the paper
 * **DLS** dorsolateral striatum
+* **6-OHDA** 6-hydroxydopamine, a neurotoxin used to induce Parkinson's disease-like symptoms in animal models by selectively destroying dopaminergic neurons.
 * **levodopa** the treatment for Parkinson's disease
 * **levodopa-induced dyskinesia (LID)** a set of erratic movements induced by levodopa after long-term treatment
 * **rheobase** the minimal electric current required to excite a tissue (as nerve or muscle) given an indefinitely long time during which the current is applied,
 * **SPNs** spiny projection neurons
 * **dSPNs** direct pathway SPNs
 * **iSPNs** indirect pathway SPNs
-* ** AIM ** lower abnormal involuntary movement (AIM)
+* **AIM** lower abnormal involuntary movement (AIM)
+* **Contralateral rotations** are a behavioral measure used in rodent models of Parkinson’s disease.
+When one side of the brain is lesioned (for example, with 6-OHDA), the imbalance in motor circuitry causes the animal to rotate predominantly toward the side opposite the lesion.
+By counting these rotations after a treatment like levodopa, researchers can assess changes in motor function and dyskinetic behavior.
 * **M1Rs** Muscarinic acetylcholine receptors.
-M1 receptor activation occurs when acetylcholine (the natural neurotransmitter) or other muscarinic agonists (such as muscarine, which is where these receptors get their name).
+M1 receptor activation occurs when acetylcholine (the natural neurotr(Frederick Haer Companyansmitter) or other muscarinic agonists (such as muscarine, which is where these receptors get their name).
 * **SCH** SCH23390, a pharmacological compound that acts as a selective antagonist at the dopamine D₁ receptor (D1R).
 In other words, SCH23390 blocks D1-type dopaminergic signaling in neurons.
 * **2PLSM** Two Photon Laser Scanning Microscopy
 * **SUL/sulpiride** sulpiride, a selective D2 dopamine receptor antagonist.
 By blocking D2-type receptors, sulpiride is used to test whether observed changes (in this case, decreased iSPN excitability in the on-state) depend on ongoing D2R signaling.